-The AirU package is being distributed to Salt Lake Valley schools, teachers, and students.
+The AirU package was distributed to Salt Lake Valley schools, teachers, and students.
 See our General FAQ and Sensor Data FAQ pages for additional information.
 Please contact us if you are a school, parent, or student in the valley who would like to request a sensor.

 AirU can measure relevant levels of particle and carbon monoxide pollution.
 It contains sensors for:

-- CO and NO2 with a SGX Sensor Tech MiCS-4514 (Datasheet).
-This is a metal-oxide based sensor.
+- CO and NO2 with a metal-oxide based sensor.

 Because low-cost sensors can perform inconsistently, we are evaluating PM sensor performance in three different ways: